eduardostarling/restio/docs/source/STRATEGIES.md

 > NOTICE: Some of the terms utilized in this page are described under [the framework description page](FRAMEWORK.md).
 Please refer to it before proceeding.

-This page explains the internal mechanisms of *restio*, and explains some of the design decisions made during implementation.
-In general, most (if not all) of the items below are managed by **Transaction** instances separately:
+This page explains the internal mechanisms of *restio*, and describes some of the design decisions made during implementation.
+In general, most of the items below are managed by **Transaction** instances separately:

 - Model uniqueness
 - Caching